mariamihai/udemy-react-legacy-overview/README.md

 ## Implementation
 The requirements are:
 1. Create an input field (in App component) with a change listener which outputs the length of the entered text below it (e.g. in a paragraph)
-2. Create a new Component (=> **ValidationComponent**) which receives the text length as a prop
+2. Create a new Component (=> **Validation**) which receives the text length as a prop
-3. Inside the ValidationComponent, either output "Text too short" or "Text long enough" depending on the text length (e.g. take 5 as a minimum length)
+3. Inside the Validation, either output "Text too short" or "Text long enough" depending on the text length (e.g. take 5 as a minimum length)
-4. Create another component (=> CharComponent) and style it as an inline box (=> *display: 'inline-block', padding: '16px', textAlign: 'center', margin: '16ox', border: '1px solid black'*).
+4. Create another component (=> Char) and style it as an inline box (=> *display: 'inline-block', padding: '16px', textAlign: 'center', margin: '16ox', border: '1px solid black'*).
-5. Render a list of **CharComponents** where each **CharComponent** receives a different letter of the entered text (in the initial input field) as a prop.
+5. Render a list of **Chars** where each **Char** receives a different letter of the entered text (in the initial input field) as a prop.
-6. When you click a CharComponent, it should be removed from the entered text.
+6. When you click a **Char**, it should be removed from the entered text.

 ### My updates for the assignment
-- I have added another component called **InputComponent** which encapsulates the first requirement.
+- I have added another component called **Input** that encapsulates the first requirement.
 - I am not removing the non-alphanumeric characters currently.

 ## Status